Even if you can only spare a day on your Japan trip itinerary, checking out some of the best things to do in Yokohama is a must.

 The main warehouse includes three stories housing over 40 shops.
 On the first floor and third floor, you can find restaurants, cafes, and a tearoom.
 The second floor is a little fancier, with a jewellery store and several variety shops.

-As the city is Japan’s second-biggest, choosing where to stay in Yokohama isn’t always cut-and-dry.
+As Japan’s second-biggest city, choosing where to stay in Yokohama isn’t always cut-and-dry.

 For most travellers, the areas of Kannai, Motomachi, and Minato Mirai are a good base as they’re close to many of the top Yokohama tourist attractions and the city’s most-coveted sightseeing opportunities.